 "Split ends are much easier to detect in straight hair, as curly and coily styles can often mask the true state of hair ends,” Robin Groover, a hairstylist and founder of Too Groovy Hair Salon, tells TZR.
 “However, hair that becomes stuck or tangled when running your fingers through it is often an easy detector of split ends.
 The split ends create knots for curls and coils on the ends.
 And as a result, the hair will often break on the ends, resulting in length stagnation."

-How To Trim Split Ends At Home: Getting Prepped
+Getting Prepped To Trim Split Ends

+How to trim split ends at home, you ask?
 Stenson recommends picking up professional, fine-point tip shears for at-home trimming (so no, don't just use any scissors you have lying around, please).
 And you know how a professional stylist routinely sanitizes his or her tools?
 Incorporate that into your own DIY routine.
 "Only use them on hair and don’t cut any other object with them," says Stenson.
 "Spray them with Barbicide after each use and keep them in a secure case."

 Although your stylist may cut your hair while it's wet, Stenson recommends trimming when dry after following your regular haircare routine.
 And as far as the cut technique itself goes: "If you’re trying to trim your split ends on your own, they should be trimmed by point cutting into the ends to create softness,” he says.
 ‘This will show the least amount of error when doing it yourself.”